miklosme/papers/src/app/home.md

+# Daily Digest (January 30, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a game-changing development in the world of game theory and language models.
+Researchers have just unveiled [GameInterpreter](https://papers.miklos.dev/2501.17282), a groundbreaking framework that's turning natural language game descriptions into full-fledged game-theoretic representations.

+Imagine your favorite LLM not just understanding games, but actually building the game trees from text!
+This isn't just child's play – GameInterpreter is tackling the complex world of imperfect information games, where players are kept guessing about previous moves.
+With its clever two-stage approach, it's cracking the code on information sets and partial tree structures before unleashing the full power of extensive-form game representations.

+But wait, there's more!
+This isn't just about building pretty trees.
+GameInterpreter is paving the way for automated game analysis straight from natural language.
+We're talking Nash equilibria calculations at the push of a button, folks!
+The researchers put this bad boy through its paces, and let me tell you, it's leaving baseline approaches in the dust.

+So buckle up, because GameInterpreter is set to revolutionize how we develop multi-agent systems.
+The future of AI and game theory just got a whole lot more exciting!

 # Daily Digest (January 29, 2025)

 Hold onto your neural networks, folks!
 We've got a mind-bending proposal that's set to revolutionize the way AI agents interact and collaborate.
 Imagine a future where [AI economies](https://papers.miklos.dev/2501.16606) are as bustling and complex as our human marketplaces.
 But how do we ensure these digital denizens play nice?